B-Rrad/thronebound/README.md

 - Game data files in `data/`
 - A TypeScript/canvas browser rewrite in `web/`

+The Game can be played online here: https://drpeterjamieson.com/PROJECTS/THRONEBOUND/index.html

 The gameplay video can be found here: https://youtu.be/C1FrNUbSaL8

 ## Repository Layout